EFSI-DETR: Efficient Frequency-Semantic Integration for Real-Time Small Object Detection in UAV Imagery: Introduction

 \section{Introduction}

 \IEEEPARstart{U}{}nmanned Aerial Vehicle (UAV) imagery, characterized by its diverse perspectives, flexible acquisition, and wide-area coverage, has attracted increasing research attention\citep{zu1,zu2,tmm1,tmm2,tmm3,tmm4,tmm5,tmm6}, particularly in the field of object detection.
+More broadly, recent video-centric datasets for safety-critical urban perception, such as falling-object detection around buildings, further highlight the demand for robust object-level understanding in complex outdoor scenes\citep{tu2025fade}.
 Despite its potential, UAV imagery presents unique challenges for conventional object detection frameworks, primarily due to the prevalence of small objects with limited pixel representation as shown in Fig.~\ref{fig_1}(a).
 This insufficient pixel coverage severely restricts the ability of standard convolutional operations to extract discriminative features.
 Furthermore, the downsampling operations commonly employed in convolutional neural networks (CNNs) often lead to the loss of fine-grained details that are critical for accurate detection\citep{FPN}.
 Meanwhile, many existing methods rely on static fusion strategies that struggle to capture deep semantic representations effectively and fail to exploit crucial information in the frequency domain to preserve fine structural and textural details of small objects, thus limiting the detection performance in complex UAV scenarios\citep{rtdetr,yolov10,trans+}.

 While YOLO-series detectors achieved remarkable success in generic object detection scenarios\citep{Scaled-YOLOv4,yolox,tian2025yolov12}, their performance tends to degrade significantly in UAV applications.
 A key limitation lies in their anchor-based design, which struggles to accommodate the extreme scale variations inherent in aerial imagery.
 Specifically, predefined anchor boxes often fail to cover the full range of object sizes, especially for small objects that occupy only a few pixels.
 Moreover, the single-stage detection paradigm adopted by YOLO prioritizes efficiency at the cost of representational flexibility.
 Direct regression from features to bounding boxes provides limited capacity to model complex spatial relationships and contextual cues, which are vital in cluttered aerial scenes.